Mohamed-Amine-Dogui/GITHUB-ACTIONS-SANDBOX/README.md

 - !: At the start of a pattern makes it negate previous positive patterns.
 It has no special meaning if not the first character.

 - The characters \*, [, and ! are special characters in YAML.
 If you start a pattern with \_, [, or !, you must enclose the pattern in quotes.

+- pattern will match the branch feature/featAC --> feature/feat[ABC]+
+- If we are filtering our workflow by path using this pattern: '\*' --> will match app.js but not src/app.js
+- If we are filtering our workflow by path using this pattern: '\*\*/src/\*\*'. --> will match evrything before and after src
+- If we are filtering our workflow by path using this pattern: '\*.jsx --> will match index.js